Dolly Takes a Chance

-Dolly Takes a Chance (Swedish: Dolly tar chansen) is a 1944 Swedish comedy film directed by Gustaf Edgren and starring Marguerite Viby, Karl-Arne Holmsten and Lasse Krantz.
-A separate Danish version Teatertosset was also made.
+Dolly Takes a Chance (Swedish: Dolly tar chansen) is a 1944 Swedish comedy film co-written and directed by Gustaf Edgren and starring Marguerite Viby, Karl-Arne Holmsten and Lasse Krantz.
+A separate Danish version Teatertosset was also made the same year.

 The film's sets were designed by Arne Åkermark.

 Synopsis

 An aspiring actress, currently working as a waitress, tries to land a big stage role.